-Here are the top 5 “sales smoke out” questions to help move your sales process forward:
+Here are the top 6 closing sales questions to help move your sales process forward:

-1. Are you considering other vendors?
-You don’t have to pretend that you’re the only company contacting the prospect.
+When you’re asking sales closing questions, you don’t have to pretend that you’re the only company contacting the prospect.
 Go ahead and ask if they are talking to your competitors.
 If so, fine – that means you can try to dig deeper and uncover some business intelligence by asking follow-up questions like, “What do you think about the other competitors and their offerings?”
 If the prospect says that they are not considering other vendors, this could be a sign that they are not really serious about buying.
 (Or, if you’re really lucky, it means that you’re the first company to get to them.)

-2. Which of the other vendors you are talking to would you rank the highest?
 Don’t wait too long to find out where you stand.
 If one of your competitors has already convinced the prospect on the merits of their solution, it helps to know that before you waste a lot of time.
 If you’re a close second, it helps to know so you can strategize about how to get to #1.
-Or even if the prospect doesn’t have a clearly ordered list, asking these follow-up questions gives you a chance to gain business intelligence and find out what concerns you need to alleviate to build more credibility with the prospect.
+Or even if the prospect doesn’t have a clearly ordered list, asking these follow-up sales closing questions gives you a chance to gain business intelligence and find out what concerns you need to alleviate to build more credibility with the prospect.
 It might be that the prospect has been misinformed or needs to be further educated about what your solution can do.
 Your competitors might be making promises that they can’t keep.
 The best way to find out where you stand is to ask – and then respond accordingly.

-3. On a scale of 1 to 5 (with 5 being highly likely), how likely are you to select our solution?
-Many salespeople are reluctant to pin down a prospect with such a specific question as this, but the prospect’s answer gives you all the information you need as to how serious they are about making a deal.
+Many salespeople are reluctant to pin down a prospect with such specific sales closing questions as this, but the prospect’s answer gives you all the information you need as to how serious they are about making a deal.

 Sales purgatory doesn’t have to last forever.
 By asking pointed “sales smoke out” questions (while being prepared to address any confusion or misconceptions along the way), your sales team can take “half-dead” sales leads and breathe new life into them.